 The SWIFT code of HDFC Bank consists of 8 to 11 alphanumeric characters.
 This code identifies your bank, country, city, and branch.

-It comprises of two letters indicating where the HDFC Bank’s head office is located.
+It comprises of two letters indicating the city or region of the bank.
+For SWIFT code of HDFC Bank, it indicates where the HDFC Bank’s head office is located.

-It consists of three digits representing the branch name of the HDFC bank.
+It consists of last three digits (numbers or letters) representing the branch name of the HDFC bank.

 For instance, suppose a SWIFT code is HDFCINBBAHM.
 Here,